Martindale-Hubbell Peer Rated

 How Does Mediation Work?

 The mediation process can vary depending on the mediator, the parties, and the circumstances.
-However, it sometimes begins with a joint session at which the parties discuss the case with the mediator.
-The parties then split into separate rooms, with the mediator going back-and-forth between the rooms, listening to each side, exploring what they need to be able to resolve their case and trying to find a way to move the parties closer to a settlement.
-Ultimately, if the mediation is successful the parties leave with an enforceable agreement outlining the key terms of their settlement.
+However, sometimes it begins with a joint session at which the parties discuss the case with the mediator.
+Whether or not there is a joint session, the parties typically will split into separate rooms, with the mediator going back-and-forth between the rooms, listening to each side, exploring what they need to be able to resolve their case and trying to find a way to move the parties closer to a settlement.

 Mediation is a Confidential Process